turketwh/Prx_3-merSVM_data/analysis/permutationTesting/README.md

 ## Permutation testing

-This folder contains scripts and code to determine a significance for a given 3-mer's weight for a given subgroup, based on repeatedly shuffling labels on the training data for the subgroup, re-training, and, after repeating the shuffling and retraining many times, counting how often weights >= the original weight are seen
+This folder contains documentation and input files for the scripts and code to determine a significance for a given 3-mer's weight for a given subgroup, based on repeatedly shuffling labels on the training data for the subgroup, re-training, and, after repeating the shuffling and retraining many times, counting how often weights >= the original weight are seen

 The results of this analysis relate to Table 3 and the corresponding discussion in the manuscript.

 ---
-### Compiling source code (if available)
+### Needed Java programs
-If you have access to the source code only, then the Java programs can be compiled using the following commands:
+The following Java programs are needed:
 ```
-javac PermuteLabels.java
+PermuteLabels.class
-javac WeightAnalysis.java
+WeightAnalysis.class
-javac AssociateWithKmerString.java
+AssociateWithKmerString.class
 ```

 ---